As an Amazon Associate I earn from qualifying purchases.

 The fine print for the idea that you can take nice pictures on hangers would read, “as long as you have good light.
 If you work at unusual times (like us) or in places without good natural light (like us) you’ll want to invest in a good lighting kit.
 Do not get suckered into buying anything overboard.
 Pretty much any kit that doesn’t catch on fire will provide adequate lighting to set you items apart.

-If the light kit is too much of an investment for you, here are two cheaper tricks you can try out: pick up some floor lamps from a thrift store and stick daylight white bulbs in them.
+If you’re not ready for a lighting kit, there are two cheaper tricks you can try out: pick up some floor lamps from a thrift store and stick daylight white bulbs in them.
 Or, if you want a more permanent solution, check out this DIY.

 11. DRITZ SWEATER STONE (OR SHAVER)